 Hnausapollur is on the road Sigölduleið to Landmannalaugar

-Like most volcanic craters that have small lakes within its boundaries, Hnausapollur is a maar, formed and erupted about 11 thousand years ago.
+Like most volcanic craters that have small lakes or ponds within its boundaries, Hnausapollur is a maar.
+Formed when the lava came in contact with groundwater at the time of eruption.
+Hnausapollur was formed in 871, about 1200 years ago, in a massive volcanic activity that occurred in both Bárðabunga and Torfajökuill calderas simultaneously.
+It is a famous eruption because it transformed a large part of the highland and happened at the same time as the beginning of the settlement of Iceland.
+The ash from the outbreaks can be found almost throughout the whole island as it spread over a large area.
 Usually, the reason for the lake within the crater is the depth of the that goes down to subsoil water or ground water.
 This combination of water, crater, and vegetated brims is usually a beautiful sight where colors interact fabulously.
 Similar maar volcanic craters in Iceland are Grænavatn and Víti in Askja.
 Hnausapollur also has another name, often called Bláhylur because of the turquoise blue color of the water.
 It is a highland lake in an altitude of about 570 meters above sea-level.
 You might think that this a remote place, but don’t be surprised if you see someone fishing down in the crater.
-The lake is packed with trout although quite difficult to catch.
+The lake has some life, although fishing in it is quite rare as the stream of water entering and flowing from the lake is all underground.

 Located on the Icelandic highland road Fjallabak Nyrðir